Ankitashejal/PORTFOLIO/README.md

-created a portfolio in using ionic framework.
+created a basic level portfolio using ionic framework.